tanghui315/speakr-app/readme.md

 ### 1. Docker Installation

-The easiest way to deploy Speakr is using Docker and docker-compose.
+The easiest way to deploy Speakr is using Docker and docker compose.

 #### Option A: Using Pre-built Docker Images